 I’m not ashamed to admit that I probably know the various regions of Tamriel better than I do the real-life locations of my birth nation.
 The fact of the matter is that the differences between the island regions of the Summerset Isle and Morrowind’s Vvardenfell are just way more interesting.

 And due to how large Tamriel is we still haven’t seen all of it yet.
 Regions like the Summerset Isle have barely been touched in any of the Elder Scrolls games while other locations have been explored multiple times.
 That’s about to change as the next expansion for The Elder Scrolls Online adds Summerset Isle, which will then account for over 50% of its total map size.
 That’s a lot.

 But ZeniMax and Bethesda’s job is far from finished.
-With that in mind, we’ve put together a wishlist of six more regions we’d love to see explore in subsequent expansions.
+With that in mind, we’ve put together a wishlist of Elder Scrolls Online locations we would love to see explore, fight, and quest our way through in subsequent expansions.

 Expansion of Cyrodiil

 Anyone that played The Elder Scrolls IV: Oblivion knows how amazing the region of Cyrodiil is.
 It’s got everything you’d ever want out of a fantasy kingdom, and it’s a shame that the area – in its entirety – hasn’t been properly explored in what feels like an eternity.
 Sure, the Alliance PvP sections in The Elder Scrolls Online do take the fight to the Imperial City, but it’s not the same.

 Let us visit Kvatch, Anvil, Bruma, Bravil, and all the other key cities and landmarks, in a fully-realised zone that is free from war.
 We want to go back.